ricardo-fonseca/zpic/docs/examples/examples.md

 If you haven't, make sure you start with the [ZPIC]({{page.nbroot}}/tutorial/ZPIC.ipynb) notebook that covers the basic usage of ZPIC in these environments.

+## Contributing

+We invite contributions to the __ZPIC__ codes and repository of test problems, to be made freely available to the community.
+Come find us on [GitHub](https://github.com/ricardo-fonseca/zpic).

 ## Tutorials

 Notebooks introducing code usage and functionalities: